Relevance of Domestic Violence to Family Law Proceedings

-The presence of domestic violence committed by a parent rebuts the presumption of equal-shared parental responsibility and might result in an Order for sole parental responsibility.
-A finding of domestic violence could also affect the time the children spend with the offending parent and whether such time should be supervised.
+Domestic violence is unfortunately common in Australia and is often a consideration in family law matters, particularly in parenting matters.
+When domestic violence has been committed by a parent, the presumption of equal shared parental responsibility does not apply.
+In these situations, an order for sole parental responsibility may be made in favour of the parent who was the victim of domestic violence.
+A finding that domestic violence has occurred can also affect the time the children spend with the offending parent and whether such time should be supervised.

-Domestic Violence can also be relevant where there are proceedings before the Court in relation to dividing property.
-A party who has suffered domestic violence during the relationship can argue that the contributions they made to the relationship should be considered more onerous given the violence they have been exposed to – the effect of that being that the Court should exercise their discretion to increase the percentage of property they receive upon division.
+Domestic violence can also be relevant where there are proceedings before the court in relation to dividing property.
+A party who has suffered domestic violence during the relationship can argue that the contributions they made to the relationship should be considered more significant given the onerous conditions they were made under – the effect of that being that the court should exercise its discretion to increase the percentage of property they receive upon division.

 WHERE TO NEXT?